10 Essential Thrash Metal Albums

 (1986; Def Jam/American)

 Loud, fast, violent and punishing, Slayer’s Reign In Blood set a pretty high bar for extreme metal in 1986.
 In fact, for a time, they were the most extreme, and their penchant for blending lightning riffs with songs about serial killers and Satan factored heavily into the evolution of death metal.
 At 29 minutes long, Reign In Blood packs a lot of evil into a short span of time, but every minute is packed with malevolent inspiration.
 As bookends go, you won’t find as incredible a duo as “Angel of Death” and “Raining Blood,” the latter in particular a stunning case study in how to end an album.
 And sandwiched between those are eight more incredible explosions of violence and badass riffs, most of which don’t last much longer than two minutes apiece.
-You can have your Master of Puppets — this is the greatest thrash metal album of all time.
+With all due respect to Master of Puppets, there’s no better introduction to thrash metal than this.

 (1987; Island)